Boston in 3 Days: a guidebook for getting the most out of your visit

 Get ready to enjoy a unique moment and see these majestic animals while sailing on a catamaran from Long Wharf.
 Due to the whale migration, the best time to see them along the East Coast is between April and November.

 In Massachusetts Bay is the Stellwagen Bank National Marine Sanctuary, a place where different whales (humpback, pilot), fin whales and dolphins come to feed with their calves.
-Do not miss this unique experience and book in advance as it is an activity with high demand.
+Don't miss this unique experience and book in advance as this is a high demand activity.

 Fenway Park